benfen/kapture/README.md

 For further configuration, try running `./kapture.sh --help` to see other configuration options specifics to the BigPetStore implementation.

+## How do I scale up the load?

+Right now, both Kafka and the load generator can be scaled up.
+To scale up Kafka: `kubectl scale --replicas=<REPLICA_COUNT> -f kafka.yml`

+To increase the amount of load on the system, run: `kubectl scale --replicas=<REPLICA_COUNT> -f load-gen.yml`

 ## What if I want to test a more advanced scenario ?

 Kapture is not overengineered to support a myriad of YAML situations.
 We expect engineers and developers to